MHResearchNetwork/MHRN-Central/README.md

 * For diagnosis codes, please go to (https://github.com/MHResearchNetwork/Diagnosis-Codes)

 * Procedure codes: MHRN_Procedure_codes.xlsx and mhpx_codes_new.sas7bdat.
 Be sure to restrict to the category you want!
+See https://github.com/MHResearchNetwork/MHRN-Central/blob/master/Procedure_code_README.md